hhu-adam/lean-i18n/README.md

 in the current document: e.g. set `set_language fr` at the top of your lean document and you should get your French translation of strings printed.

+### Code blocks

+`lean-i18n` extracts code blocks from strings to be translated, and replacese them with `§n` in the translation key.
+Code blocks are defined in the markdown sense: they are marked with one or more backticks at the beginning and end.

+E.g. the string ``Using tactic `simp` we get `0`.`` will be turned into `Using tactic §0 we get §1.`.
+You can als change the order of the arguments in the translation, for
+example: `Hier erhalten wir §1 durch das Anwenden der Taktik §0.`

+The PO-file will contain the raw code blocks in the "extracted comments" (lines prefixed with `#.`) to assist translation.
+The Json files do currently not contain the code-blocks anymore.

 ## PO Files

 This package aims to support PO files as specified